BobatBH/BKDebug/README.md

 Halt execution and interrupt the debugger as if a breakpoint was triggered.

 This macro can be thought of as a software breakpoint.
-Simply add a call to anywhere in your code and start the debugger.
+Inject this call anywhere in your code and start the debugger.
 The code will stop once the macro is reached.

 **Usage:** `BKDEBUG_BREAKPOINT();`